byhemechi/TestingGround/README.md

-This is probably the first "web app" I ever made, on school computers in year 5.
+This is probably the first "web app" I ever made, on school computers, in year 5.

 It sat on my networked user drive for about a year, at which point I found out about this whole "git" thing and uploaded it to my GitHub account.
 Unfortunately, in the 10 years since, I've forgotten the password to that account.